FOLFIRINOX is the name of a combination of cancer drugs that includes:

 You usually have FOLFIRINOX chemotherapy as cycles of treatment.
 Each cycle of treatment lasts 2 weeks.
 Depending on your needs, you may have up to 12 cycles, taking 6 months in total.

-- You have oxaliplatin as a drip for 2 hours
+- You have oxaliplatin as a drip into your vein over 2 hours

-- Then you have an fluorouracil by injection into the tube in your vein
+- You have fluorouracil as a injection into your vein for 5 minutes

-- Then you have another drip of fluorouracil for 46 hours (2 days) given by a small portable pump
+- You start fluorouracil as an infusion over 46 hours given by a small portable pump

 Tests during treatment